 Some people do their best work under pressure, and this is as true of innovation as it is of anything else.
 However, it’s unlikely you’ll always be needing to innovate or die, especially as you get better at refining ideas and come across some new ones.

 This doesn’t mean you should stop working on ideas, however.
 In part, this is because you’ll never know when the pressure will ratchet back up.
 You should also innovate to keep your company fresh, thinking about the future, considering new approaches and features, and above all making what you sell better for your customers.
-To learn how you can make innovation part of your everyday work culture, contact us.
+To learn more about innovation killers or how you can make innovation part of your everyday work culture, contact us.